 Mel walks you through the whole process for creating patterns.
 From gathering inspiration, to creating moodboards, sketching, creating brushes and of course creating a seamless pattern in Illustrator.
 Besides creating gorgeous patterns, teaching seems to be her second nature.
 If there is something you would like her to teach you, just let her know and she might turn it into a new class!

 Gaia is one of my ‘surface pattern friends’!
 It always amazes me how she creates her patterns full of details in Gimp.
 Gimp is an open source program you can use when you aren’t able to pay the subscription for Photoshop.
 We girls were so curious on how she makes her patterns and asked her if she wanted to make a class about it.
 And before we knew it she had a whole collection of classes!
+Thank you Gaia for creating these great Skillshare classes!

 10 April Mawhinney – Textile design part 2: create a halfdrop repeating pattern in Photoshop l Design & Photoshop skills